 It doesn’t take a lot of effort to rehydrate and cook dried beans in the oven.
 It is easy, great for meal prepping, and best of all, it saves a lot of money!

-There are tons of tutorials out there about how to cook dried beans.
+There are tons of tutorials out there about how to these.
 Sure, the traditional way works just fine and produces tasty beans.
-But, I recently tried out this method of cooking dried beans and love it because it is truly effortless.
+But, I recently tried out this method of cooking and love it because it is truly effortless.

-Best of all, they taste better than canned and they save lots of money.
+Best of all, they taste better than canned varieties and they save lots of money.
 Hey, the money-saving factor is always what I’m after.

 Frugal | This inexpensive recipe will make you delicious beans and you don’t have to spend much money!